PhantomAppDevelopment/firebase-as3/storage/README.md

 }
 ```

-Your new file and `savegames` folder will instantly appear in the Storage section from the Firebase console.
+Your new file and a `savegames` folder will instantly appear in the Storage section from the Firebase console.

 The download link for this specific file would be: